HiveHQ/HiveSdkDocs/source/index.html.md

 ```

-This call will add the currently "authenticated" user to a static segment in Hive that matches the name you provide.
+This command will add the currently "authenticated" user to a static segment in Hive that matches the name you provide.
 If a segment does not exist for the name you provided, one will be created.

 <aside class='notice'>
   Users will not be added to a segment until they're "authenticated" via the SDK.
-In practice, this means that an <code>addToSegment</code> call will be processed immediately for users who have been "autenticated" by a previous <code>emailSignup</code> or <code>phoneNumberSignup</code> call.
-For users who weren't "authenticated" before a <code>addToSegment</code> call is made, the <code>addToSegment</code> call will be "buffered" by the SDK and processed immediately following a future call to <code>emailSignup</code> or <code>phoneNumberSignup</code> (which can potentially happen on a future separete pageview or session entirely).
+In practice, this means that an <code>addToSegment</code> command will be processed immediately for users who have been "autenticated" by a previous <code>emailSignup</code> or <code>phoneNumberSignup</code> command.
+For users who weren't "authenticated" before a <code>addToSegment</code> command is made, the <code>addToSegment</code> command will be "buffered" by the SDK and processed immediately following a future <code>emailSignup</code> or <code>phoneNumberSignup</code> command (which can potentially happen in the future on a separate pageview or session entirely).
 </aside>